 - Make sure the expiration date listed on your I-20 is not prior to program completion

 Please note: there is no need to change your I-20 expiration date if your I-20 expires after your expected completion date.
 We will do that for you when you apply for OPT.

 If any of the above-mentioned criteria are not met, you must complete and submit a Green Sheet Request form and any other applicable documentation prior to or at the same time as submitting an application to ISO for an OPT recommendation.

 Do NOT proceed to step 3 until steps 1 and 2 are complete.
 Your application for an OPT recommendation from IS will be placed on hold (delayed) if you try to apply for OPT before you have completed steps 1 and 2.

 What is step 3?

-STEP 3: Complete, compile, and submit all of the following documents to the IS front desk during IS office hours (Monday – Friday, 8:00 a.m. to 4:30 p.m.):
+STEP 3: Complete, compile, and submit a scan of the following documents via email to firstname.lastname@example.org:

 - Your most recent Form I-20.